Eagles (band): 1975–1978: Major success with Hotel California

 The run-out groove on side two has the words "V.O.L.
 Is Five-Piece Live" etched into the vinyl, which means that the instrumental track for the song "Victim of Love" was recorded live in the studio, with no overdubs.
 Henley confirms this in the liner notes of The Very Best Of.
 However, the song was a point of contention between Don Felder and the rest of the band.
 In the 2013 documentary, Felder claimed that he had been promised the lead vocal on "Victim of Love", for which he had written most of the music.
-After many unproductive attempts to record Felder's vocal, band manager Irving Azoff was delegated to take Felder out for a meal, removing him from the mix while Don Henley overdubbed his lead vocal.
+After many unproductive attempts to record Felder's vocals, the band manager Irving Azoff was delegated to take Felder out for a meal, removing him from the mix.
+At the same time, Don Henley overdubbed his lead vocal.
 Hotel California appeared at number 37 on Rolling Stone's list of the best albums of all time, and is the band's best-selling studio album, with more than 26 million copies sold in the U.S. alone and more than 32 million copies worldwide.

 The album won Grammys for "Record of the Year" ("Hotel California") and "Best Arrangement for Voices" ("New Kid in Town").
 Hotel California topped the charts and was nominated for Album of the Year at the 1978 Grammy Awards, but lost to Fleetwood Mac's Rumours.
 The huge worldwide tour in support of the album further drained the band members and strained their personal and creative relationships.

 Hotel California is the last album to feature founding member Randy Meisner, who abruptly left the band after the 1977 tour.
 The Eagles had been touring continuously for eleven months; the band was suffering from the strain of the tour, and Meisner's stomach ulcers had flared up by the time they arrived in Knoxville in June 1977.
-Meisner had been struggling to hit the crucial high notes in his signature song, "Take It to the Limit", and was unwilling to perform the song, Frey and Meisner then became engaged in arguments about Meisner's reluctance to perform.
-Meisner decided to not sing the song as an encore at the Knoxville concert because he had been up late and caught the flu.
-Frey and Meisner then got into an angry physical confrontation backstage, and Meisner left the venue.
+Meisner had been struggling to hit the crucial high notes in his signature song, "Take It to the Limit", and decided to not sing the song as an encore at the Knoxville concert because he had been up late and caught the flu.
+Frey and Meisner then became engaged in arguments about Meisner's reluctance to perform, which turned into an angry physical confrontation backstage.
+Meisner left the venue.
 After the incident, Meisner was frozen out from the band, and he decided to leave the group at the end of the tour and return to Nebraska to be with his family.
 His last performance was in East Troy, Wisconsin, on September 3, 1977.
 The band replaced Meisner with the same musician who had succeeded him in Poco, Timothy B. Schmit, after agreeing that Schmit was the only candidate.

 In 1977, the group, minus Don Felder, performed instrumental work and backing vocals for Randy Newman's album Little Criminals, including "Short People", which has backup vocals by Frey and Schmit.